gregorwolf/SAP-NPM-API-collection/apis/xb-msg-amqp-v100/README.md

 Overview on common events for `Session`, `Sender` and `Receiver` (check JSDoc for details):

-* `opened`: raised if the local and the remote endpoint are both opened,
+* `opened`: raised if local and remote endpoint are both opened,
-* `closed`: raised if the local and the remote endpoint are both not opened,
+* `closed(ox, ix)`: raised if local and remote endpoint are both closed, with outgoing and incoming error, both optional
-* `destroy`: raised before the local endpoint is destroyed, application shall release any reference.
+* `destroy`: raised before local endpoint is destroyed, application shall release any reference.

+The `closed` event may report protocol errors.
+If the event is not handled by the application, but parameter `ix` is valuated then this (peer) error will be reported by the client.

 Further methods and events depend on the specific endpoint type and applicable performatives.